TRK360/C_Sharp-Projects/README.md

 <br />
 <br />

-**-Back-End  Adding Description Parameter to initial Database and Updating Controller-**
+**- Back-End  Adding Description Parameter to initial Database and Updating Controller -**

   This Story introduced a change to the original database.
 I needed to dive into the class and add a parameter for Descriptions, and then update the view controller to pass the additional parameter as was required.
 The first story Back-End code snippet demonstrates the class that was later